-- Import the unzipped Android project into Eclipse by selecting File > Import > General > Existing Android Code Into Workspace and then supplying the directory you unzipped the client project.
+- Import the unzipped Android project into Eclipse by selecting File > Import > Android > Existing Android Code Into Workspace and then supplying the directory you unzipped the client project.

 - Ensure your new project is configured for a Google APIs target:

-- Select the project in the Package Explorer panel.
+- Right click on the project in the Package Explorer view and choose Properties.

 - In the Android client project, locate the file